flux-framework/flux-operator/docs/getting_started/custom-resource-definition.md

   tasks: 4
 ```

 This value defaults to 1.
+Note that if you don't define tasks, you'll by default get a submit/batch or start command that defaults to 1, assuming testing, e.g., `-n 1`.
+If you define more tasks than nodes (size), you'll get `-N <size> and -n <tasks>`.
+If you only want to get `-N <size>` then sets tasks explicitly to 0.

 ### interactive